Adapting Security Warnings to Counter Online Disinformation: Laboratory Study

 \subsubsection{Notice and Comprehension}

-\paragraph{Contextual} In the contextual treatment group, 13/20 participants stated during interviews that they were not aware they had been shown disinformation warnings.
+\paragraph{Contextual} In the contextual treatment group, 13 out of 20 participants stated during interviews that they were not aware they had been shown disinformation warnings.
 All of these participants clicked through both warnings.
-4 reported that they did not notice the warnings at all; the other 9 noticed the icons but did not notice the text.
-In other words, over half (9/16) of participants who noticed the contextual warnings did not comprehend their meaning.
+4 reported that they did not notice the warnings at all.
+Among the 16 that did notice the warnings, 9 noticed the icons but not the text.

-\paragraph{Interstitial} All 20 participants noticed the interstitial warnings, and 12 understood that the warnings were about about disinformation.
-7 others instead believed the warnings communicated a risk of ``harm,'' a ``virus,'' or another ``security threat'' and quickly clicked to go back without reading any of the text.
-The other participant who failed to understand the warnings' purpose clicked through in both treatment rounds; when asked why he clicked through he explained that he was focused on getting the information for the study and ``probably would have reacted differently'' outside of the study.
+\paragraph{Interstitial} All 20 participants noticed the interstitial warnings.
+12 understood that the warnings were about disinformation.
+7 believed the warnings communicated a risk of ``harm,'' a ``virus,'' or another ``security threat'' and quickly clicked to go back without reading the text.
+The remaining participant clicked through both warnings; when asked why, he explained that he was focused on completing the study and ``probably would have reacted differently'' outside of the study.